Alex-Holzer/Code_Snippets/get_first_values.md

     This function is optimized for use in Databricks, utilizing dbutils for file listing and the pre-existing SparkSession.
 It retrieves CSV files, combines them using unionByName, and is designed to handle large datasets efficiently and scalably.
-By default, it uses UTF-8 encoding for reading files.
-    The resulting DataFrame includes all original columns from the CSV files plus an additional 'source_file' column containing the name of the source file (without the full path).
+By default, it uses UTF-8 encoding and semicolon as separator for reading files.
+The resulting DataFrame includes all original columns from the CSV files plus an additional 'source_file' column containing only the file name of the source CSV.

     Args:
         folder_path (str): The path to the folder containing CSV files.
 Can be a Databricks FileStore path or a mounted path.